Page last updated:

 To understand the components and how they work, see the diagram and tables below.
-The diagram displays the CF Networking components in blue and other CF components in gray.
-The diagram also highlights swappable components in yellow.
+The diagram highlights Cloud Foundry components in blue and green.
+The diagram also highlights swappable components in red.

-The CF Networking BOSH release includes the following core components:
+The container-to-container networking BOSH release includes the following core components:

 |Garden External Networker||

-A Garden-runC add-on deployed to every Diego cell that does the following:
+A Garden-runC add-on deployed to every Diego Cell that:

 |VXLAN Policy Agent

 ||Enforces network policy for traffic between apps as follows: